blueprismo/100-golang-exercices/README.md

 - From 54 to 67 : HTTP & APIs
 - From 68 to 74 : Testing & misc
 - From 75 to 85 : Database (non-relational(mongo)) + CRUD API with Fiber
+- From 86 to 99 : Protocol Buffers